jolie/docs/glossary.md

 ### Service (or microservice)
 A service is a running software application that supplies APIs in the form of operations available at its input ports.
 It communicates with other services by message passing.

+### Service definition
-We call _service definition_ the code that, when executed, implements a service.
+The code that, when executed, implements a service.
 When clear from the context, we simply use the word service interchangeably.

 ### Conversation
 A conversation is a series of related message exchanges between two or more services.